Kururi Line

 The Kururi Line (久留里線, Kururi-sen) is a railway line in Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).
 It connects Kisarazu Station in Kisarazu to Kazusa-Kameyama Station in Kimitsu.
 The railway route extends through three cities, Kimitsu, Kisarazu, and Sodegaura.
 It has no double-track section, and trains can pass at only two stations, Yokota Station and Kururi Station.

 The line runs mostly through rural area and operates at a huge loss.
 JR East has announced consultations are to be held concerning the potential replacement of the last section from Kururi to Kazusa-Kamegama (around 10 km) with a bus service due to a ~75% decline in patronage since 1987.

-As of July 2025, Suica and other IC cards are not accepted for travel on the Kururi Line.
+As of 2026, Suica and other IC cards are not accepted for travel on the Kururi Line.
+The section of the line between and Kazusa-Kameyama Stations is scheduled to be discontinued in April 2027.